The Complete Guide To Selling

 Your agent should be able to help you set a suitable list price by showing you comparable list and sale prices for properties similar to yours.
 Location, age and demographics matter.
 The listing data should include plenty of homes from your locale and from neighbourhoods just like yours.
 A good Realtor should provide you with tons of data so that you’re fully apprised of market conditions.

-The sold price to list price ratio in Waterloo Region for all property types is once again over 100%.
-There isn’t any danger in pricing low in this market as buyers expect you to do so.
-Even in the very unlikely event you got a single low ball offer you are under zero obligation to accept it.
+The sold price to list price ratio in Waterloo Region for all property types except apt condos is roughly 100%.
+But there isn’t really any danger in pricing a little low in this market as buyers still expect you to do so.
+Even if you get a low ball offer you are under zero obligation to accept it.
 This is true for any offer.
 If you don’t like it you don’t have to accept it, no matter what.
 Keep this in mind when you’re deciding on a price.

-If market conditions substantially change to favour buyers you can expect a return to normal pricing behaviour where listing prices are fairly close to the final sale price.
-Historically the sold to list ratio was in the 95% range, but again we haven’t seen that for several years.
+Historically, a decade back, the sold to list ratio was in the 95% range, but again we haven’t seen that for a very long while.
 In any event you should use the same detailed study of comparable sold properties (especially in your neighbourhood) to arrive at a list price that works for you and will sell your home.

 Marketing Your Property